 How To Sell a San Francisco Fixer

-530 Day Street Before
+530 Day Street Before and After

 That was the case with our listing at 530 Day Street in Noe Valley pictured above.
 There were abatements filed against the property, the neighbors were upset, and on the face of things it seemed like the home was unsalable.
-When selling a San Francisco fixer it is important to see the big picture realizing issues such as abatements must be cleared in order for escrow to close once a buyer is in contract.
+When selling a San Francisco fixer it is important to see the big picture realizing issues such as abatements must be cleared in order for title to transfer and escrow to close once a buyer is in contract.
 Our clients at 530 Day Street really needed someone to step in and deal with the city, which we were thankfully able to do.

 Do you have a probate, a trust, or a fixer upper you are considering selling?
 We will put together a free analysis of the property’s value and show you the best way to market the home.
 Call or email us!

-A good example of how complicated things can get when selling a San Francisco fixer is the house we sold at 1507 Noe Street in Noe Valley.
-This property sat with out any upkeep for so long that it had begun to slide down hill off its foundation.
+A good example of how complicated things can get when selling a San Francisco fixer upper is the house we sold at 1507 Noe Street in Noe Valley.
+This property sat without any upkeep for so long that it had begun to slide down hill off its foundation.
 The seller hired a contractor to replace the foundation.
 The contractor removed the foundation and put the whole house on box cribbing.
 When my business partner Mike Ackerman and I got the call to list the property, 1507 Noe Street was balancing on blocks of wood without a foundation on a hillside.
 The interior was packed with storage and things from wall to wall with a dozen cats to boot.
 Our client really needed someone to come take the reins and help her make the best return she could in order to move to a comfortable place in the East Bay.

 1507 Noe Street Before

 The question when selling any fixer is what to do to the property before bringing it on the market.
 Sometimes perhaps the better question is what NOT to do.
 A house like 1507 Noe Street really needed to be demolished and rebuilt as something completely new, which was something our client could not afford to do.
 The most likely buyer for the property was going to be a developer of some sort.
 At the same time if only investors and developers showed up to purchase the home they were going to understand the costs of improvement very clearly calculating a return after redevelopment of about 30%.
 These buyers will not offer very much for a fixer in a truly poor state particularly when there is no competition.
+It was important for us to make the correct changes to the property in order to make the best return for our client!

 Owner Occupied Property